Kaffir (racial term): Etymology

-The term has its etymological roots in the Arabic word kāfir (كافر), usually translated as "disbeliever" or "non-believer" for "one without religion".
-Given the Islamic concept of People of the Bookincluding Jews, Christians, and in some cases believers in certain other monotheistic faiths like Zoroastrianismthe term was particularly focused on pagans and in modern Arabic on atheists, those who completely deny the existence of God.
-The word is primarily used without racial connection, although in some contexts it was particularly used for the pagan zanj along the Swahili coast who were an early focus of the Arab slave trade.
+The term has its etymological roots in the Arabic word kāfir (كافر), usually translated as "disbeliever" or "non-believer".
+The word is primarily used without racial connotation, although in some contexts it was particularly used for the pagan zanj along the Swahili coast who were an early focus of the Arab slave trade.
 Portuguese explorers who arrived on the East African coast in 1498 en route to India found it in common use by coastal Arabs, although the Muslim Swahili locals preferred to use washenzi ("uncivilized") for the pagan people of the interior.
 The poet Camões used the lusitanized plural form cafres in the fifth canto of his famous 1572 epic The Lusiads.
-Portuguese use passed the term to several non-Muslim areas including khapri in Sinhalese and kaappiri in Malayalam, which are used without offense in Western India and Sri Lanka to describe polytheists.
+Portuguese use passed the term to several non-Muslim areas including khapri in Sinhalese and kaappiri in Malayalam, which are used without offense in Western India and Sri Lanka to describe black African people.
 Variations of the word were used in English, Portuguese, Spanish, French, Dutch, and later Afrikaans as a general term for several different ethnic groups in Southern Africa from the 17th century to the early 20th century.
 As English kaffir and Afrikaans kaffer, the term became a pejorative slur for Bantus and other black groups, including Cape Coloureds during the Apartheid era of South African history to the point that it is regarded as hate speech under current South African law.

 Historical usage

 Early English

 The 16th century explorer Leo Africanus described the Cafri as non-Islamic "negroes", and one of five principal population groups in Africa.
 According to him, they were "as blacke as pitch, and of a mightie stature, and (as some thinke) descended of the Jews; but now they are idolators."
 Leo Africanus identified the Cafri's geographical heartland as being located in remote southern Africa, an area which he designated as Cafraria.

-Following Leo Africanus, the works of Richard Hakluyt designate this population as "Cafars and Gawars, which is, infidels or misbeleeuers".
-Hakluyt refers to slaves ("slaues called Cafari") and certain inhabitants of Ethiopia ("and they vse to goe in small shippes, and trade with the Cafars") by two different but similar names.
+Following Leo Africanus, the works of Richard Hakluyt designate this population as "Cafars and Gawars, that is, infidels or misbeleeuers".
+He uses a slight variation in spelling, referring to slaves ("slaues called Cafari") and certain inhabitants of Ethiopia, who, he says, ("vse to goe in small shippes, and trade with the Cafars").
 The word is also used in allusion to a portion of the coast of Africa ("land of Cafraria").
 On early European maps of the 16th and 17th centuries, Southern Africa northwest of the "Hottentots" (Khoikhoi) was likewise called by cartographers Cafreria.